-Lessons mode is still my favourite part of this title as being a beginner I found each video and demo useful.
-The detailed videos teach you everything from the basics, such as learning how to hold your guitar correctly, to the more complicated aspects of guitar playing such as pull-ons and pull-offs.
-These were vital in helping me understand what it is to play guitar.
-More, the lessons are also rated out of 100%, so if you’ve not quite mastered everything the game will tell you so and you can always return to improve.
+Lessons mode is still my favourite part of the game and being a complete beginner the videos and demos were easy to follow and extremely useful.
+The detailed videos teach you everything from the basics such as learning how to hold your guitar correctly, to the more complicated aspects of guitar playing such as pull-ons and pull-offs.
+These are vital in helping you understand what is needed to play guitar.
+Additionally, the lessons are also rated out of 100%, so if you have not quite mastered everything the game will tell you so and you can always return to improve at a later date.

-The notes and strings onscreen are easy to follow, each string is coloured differently and when being used will light up.
-Notes come up the on-screen similar to that of Guitar Hero and Rockband, if you miss any note you will be informed and it’s really that simple.
-Lag is sometimes present, but it hardly affects the gameplay and you may find that you miss particular notes, even though you’re playing them correctly, but it’s nothing to fret about.
+The notes and strings onscreen are easy to follow with each string coloured differently.
+Notes come up the on-screen similar to that of Guitar Hero and Rockband and if you miss a note you will be informed – it’s really that simple.
+Lag is sometimes present but it hardly affects the gameplay and you may find that you miss particular notes – adjusting the calibration is sometimes a way to sort the issue.